pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 ```
 Lion is a *heavy* animal.
 Crocodile is *heavier* than lion.
-Elephant is the *heaviest* than all three.
+Elephant is the *heaviest* among all three.
 ```